Modelling pitch reception with adaptive resonance theory artificial neural

 which can be continually updated without having to re-code knowledge already

 acquired by the ANN.
-The input signal is Fourier-transformed to produce an
+The input signal is Fourier-transformed to produce

 amplitude spectrum.
-A mapping scheme then transforms this to a distribution of
+A mapping scheme then transforms this to a distribution

 amplitude within 'semitone bins'.
-This pattern is then presented to an ARTMAP ANN
+This pattern is then presented to an ARTMAP

 consisting of an ART2 and ART1 unsupervised ANN linked by a map field.
-The system
+The

-was trained with pitches ranging over three octaves (C[sub 3] to C[sub 6]) on a
+was trained with pitches ranging over three octaves (C[sub 3] to C[sub 6])

-variety of instruments and developed a desirable insensitivity to phase, timbre
+variety of instruments and developed a desirable insensitivity to phase,

 and loudness when classifying.